zayenz/advent-of-code-2021/README.md

 functional part that can be used for general computations.
 Some notable limits on using MiniZinc for computation are
 * No higher order functions (so no map, filter, fold)
-* Limited data-types (values (ints, floats, and enums) and multi-dimensional arrays of values or sets of values)
+* Limited data-types: values (ints, floats, and enums) and multi-dimensional arrays of values or sets of values only.
 * Only declarative construction of data.
 * No tail recursion and no garbage collection.